tegeling/nibs-buggy/README.md

 ## Changes
 Updated: 28/APR/2016

-    Added bug on purpose on the Store Locator page to demonstrate Heroku Flows.
+    Added bug on purpose on the Store Locator page to demonstrate Heroku Flow.
-    WHERE name='bug' should be removed in the SELECT query on /server/stores.js file
+    Remove "WHERE name='bug'" in the SELECT query on /server/stores.js file to fix.

 Updated: 7/22/2015